lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

 - For each round, the player can:
   - Draw a card with a random value between 1 and 11.
 This number will be added to his score.
   - Pass, and finish the game.
-- In the end, there is 4 possibilities:
+- In the end, there are 4 possibilities:
   - If the player score is > to 21, he looses.
   - If the player score is 21, he pulls a "Black Jack" and wins.
   - If the player score is > to the bank, he wins.